Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Abstract

 \section{Abstract}

-Virtual power plants (VPPs) are indispensable for coordinating the rapidly growing portfolios of distributed energy resources (DERs) and enabling them to deliver multiple services into higher-level electricity markets.
-However, the profit allocation procedures that govern VPP participants become increasingly challenging to keep incentive-compatible due to the enlarged DER market power within each VPP, compared to directly bidding into the wholesale market.
-In this paper, we formulate both the VPP's market participation and its internal operation and profit allocation as consistent market-clearing processes.
-Building on this unified view, we propose the concept of a translation-symmetric market (TSM) framework, in which market-clearing models maintain identical structural forms across all hierarchical levels.
-We prove that translation symmetry induces an inductive property: once incentive compatibility holds at one level, it propagates downward to the internal settlements between the VPP and its constituent DERs.
-TSM also preserves service prices across levels, ensuring competitive conditions and enabling transparent valuation of resource contributions.
-Theoretical analysis and case studies illustrate how TSM secures incentive-compatible profit allocation in aggregating DERs to provide multiple services.
+Virtual power plants (VPPs) are important for coordinating the rapidly growing portfolios of distributed energy resources (DERs) and enabling them to deliver multiple services to higher-level electricity markets.
+However, profit allocation procedures for VPP participants become increasingly difficult to design in an incentive-compatible manner, owing to the increased market power of DERs within each VPP relative to their direct participation in wholesale markets.
+In this paper, we introduce translation symmetry in electricity markets and apply it to VPP aggregation of DERs for market participation to design an incentive-compatible profit allocation method.
+Under the stated assumptions, we prove that this translation symmetry induces an inductive property: once incentive compatibility holds at an upper level, it propagates to the internal settlements between the VPP and its constituent DERs, thereby supporting incentive compatibility throughout the hierarchy.
+We further show that service prices are invariant across levels, which helps preserve competitive conditions and enables transparent value assessment.
+Theoretical analysis and case studies illustrate how this translation-symmetry-based approach can enable incentive-compatible profit allocation when aggregating DERs to provide multiple services.

 \ifCLASSOPTIONpeerreview

 \fi